 "An unchanged top six emphasises the fact that these clubs have some of the largest fanbases and hence strongest revenues, in both domestic and international markets," Jones commented.

-The Money League top 20 again comprises clubs from the ‘big five’ European leagues, seven of which come from the English Premier League, while Italy has five teams in the top 20, and Germany four.
-Spain and France, meanwhile, has to settle for two representatives each.
+The Money League top 20 again comprises clubs from the ‘big five’ European leagues, seven of which come from the English Premier League, while Italy have five teams in the top 20, and Germany four.
+Spain and France, meanwhile, have to settle for two representatives each.

 "It’s always interesting to see the disparity between the top two in Spain and the rest of the league.
 There are no other Spanish clubs in the top 20.
 A key change that would improve the overall state of finances in Spanish football would be a collective broadcast deal.
 It sounds like the Spanish government have put collective payments on the agenda on that level which, if it happens, can only help with the competitiveness of the division," Mark Roberts, Senior Consultant within the Sports Business Group at Deloitte, stated.

 The top 10 consists of teams from only four leagues, as Ligue 1 sides Olympique de Marseille and Olympique Lyonnais sit only 16th and 17th respectively.

 Manchester City (seventh) are this year’s joint highest climbers, along with Borussia Dortmund (11th) and Napoli (15th), moving up five places and claiming a top 10 position for the first time.